kamipatel/PackagePushApp/README.md

 Brief:
 This labapp gets installed in partner's LMA/PBO org and can be used to schedule package push upgrades.
 This is similar in functionality to package push upgrade functionality that is under Setup.
 It has following features.
 - Can connect to multiple packaging org and schedule package push upgrades right from LMA
-- USers can create custom List views, with
+- LMA users can create custom List views with right filters e.g. which package, which subscribers (e.g. North America based, EU based etc).
+This listviews shows up in drop down box of custom app page.
+User can select up to 2000 records in custom app for scheduling

 Disclaimer:
 This app is for demo purposes only.
 Please use it at your own risk.
 This app use Lightning Web Components.
 Feel free to clone the repo and extend the functionality.